Bolarin-code/Sales-and-Revenue-Performance-Project/README.md

 - Improve data quality by prioritising product categorisation to reduce uncategorised revenue from over 95% to an acceptable threshold.
 - Standardise product and geographic definitions across all data sources.

 ### Limitations
-  I had to fill in some empty columns after observing the required trend such as inclluding the column for the United States, I had to categorise the ZIP codes for each country due to their different formats.
-A significant number of the products were uncategorised hence affecting detailed insightsat the product- category analysis.
-There were other missing or incomplete data (e.g., blank city cells, Region and State) which reduced the level of insights that could be generated
+  Filling some empty columns after observing the required trend such as filling county column for the United States, Challenges with the ZIP codes for each country due to their different formats hence affected proper selection of data type.
+A significant number of the products were uncategorised hence affecting detailed insight sat the product- category analysis.
+There were other missing or incomplete data (e.g., blank city cells, Region and State) which reduced the level of insights that could be generated.

 ### References
 1. Microsoft.
 (2025).
 Power BI Documentation.
 Retrieved from: https://docs.microsoft.com/power-bi/
 2. Microsoft Learn.
 (2025).
 Data Analysis and Visualization Best Practices.
 Retrieved from: https://learn.microsoft.com/power-bi/guidance/